magma/magma-website/src/pages/index.md

   description:
     - text: Magma connects 100 to 1,000,000 servers using the same fully distributed network architecture.
 Designed to be access network (cellular or wifi) and 3GPP release agnostic, it can flexibly support a radio access network with minimal development and deployment effort.
   display: true
-  title: Distributed Cloud-native Packet Core for Mobile Connectivity
+  title: Distributed Cloud-Native Packet Core for Mobile Connectivity
 features:
   display: true
   rows: